ADITYAN0702/OMNIFY_ASSIGNMENT_WEATHER_APPLICATION/README.md

 ```
 3. Assigning Privilege's

-4. Running the Application
+4. Running the Backend Server
 ```
 python manage.py runserver
 ```

-5. Open a new terminal in weather-app directory and run
+5. Open a new terminal in weather-app directory and run the application using the following commands
 ```
 npm install
 npm install axios